100mslive/100ms-flutter/sample apps/one_to_one_callkit/README.md

 # Flutter One To One Audio/Video Calling Application

-Welcome to our One To One Audio/video Calling Application(Blitz 100ms), an application built for audio and video calling in Flutter.
-This application leverages the open source `hms_room_kit` package for efficient audio/video calls, integrates with CallKit for seamless Android/iOS call functionalities, and utilizes Firebase for reliable notifications.
+Welcome to our One-to-One Audio-Video Calling Flutter app named Blitz 100ms.

+This application leverages the open source `hms_room_kit` package for efficient audio/video calls, integrates with CallKit for seamless Android/iOS call functionalities, and utilizes Firebase for push notifications.

 ## Features
 Audio and video calling using `hms_room_kit`.